revk/ESP32-GPS/README.md

 When back on WiFi, and not moving, all log files on the SD card are uploaded as a POST to specified URL (which can be https if using known certificates, including Let's Encrypt).
 Once uploaded it is deleted from the SD card.
 If no URL is set, the file stays on the SD card and can be accesses using a card reader as needed.

+The post includes a *query* string that is the MAC and start date/time as a filename.
+But this is included in the JSON data.

 ## Important settings

+Settings can be sent via MQTT, as per the revK library, e.g. sending `setting/GPS/packm 2` to set `packm` to `2`.
+Settings can also be sent in JSON format.
+To see settings, send just `settings/GPS`.

 |Setting|Meaning|
 |-------|-------|